picolibc/picolibc/doc/using.md

 	$ gcc --specs=picolibc.specs --oslib=semihost -o program.elf program.o

-This will also replace the `crt0` with a special semihost variant:
-The default `crt0` assumes a freestanding execution environment, entering an infinite loop upon returning from `main`.
-In semihosted mode, the alternate `crt0` will instead call `exit` from `libsemihost.a`, resulting in a clean return to the hosting environment (this conforms to a hosted execution environment as per the C specification).

 You can also list libc and libsemihost in the correct order
 explicitly:

-	$ gcc --specs=picolibc.specs -o program.elf -lc -lsemihost
+	$ gcc --specs=picolibc.specs -o program.elf program.o -lc -lsemihost

-This second form doesn't force using the semihosted version of `crt0`, so programs built that way will enter an infinite loop upon returning from `main` instead of calling `exit`.
+## Hosted environment crt0 version

+The default crt0 version provided by Picolibc goes into an infinite loop after main returns to avoid requiring an `_exit` function.
+In an environment which provides a useful `_exit` implementation, applications may want to use an alternate `crt0` that calls `exit` when main returns, resulting in a clean return to the hosting environment (this conforms to a hosted execution environment as per the C specification).

+Picolibc provides an alternate crt0 version, `crt0-hosted.o` for this.
+The picolibc specs file has code which selects this when gcc is passed the `--crt0=hosted` flag:

+	$ gcc --specs=picolibc.specs --crt0=hosted -o program.elf